GJZwiers/One-Zero-Code/arrays-and-objects.md

 ```
 Here we declare an object with two properties and then assign another variable to the object.
 Next, we change the value of the property `luckyNumber`.

+---
-What value is printed to the console for `secondObject.luckyNumber`?
+> Knowledge Check: What value is printed to the console for `secondObject.luckyNumber` in the code sample shown above?
 * 7
 * 3
 * 5
+---